mjpclab/go-http-file-server/README.md

 cd src
 make tpls
 ```
-Then compile the project again.
+Then compile the project like above.

 ## Usage for compiled application
 ```